-The net trust asset or liability of the combined pool as at March 31, 2017 is recorded by the health authorities in BC.
+The net trust asset or liability of the combined pool as at March 31, 2018 is recorded by the health authorities in BC.
 For BCCSS, this is considered a multi-employer plan and therefore, BCCSS's share of the net trust position is not reflected in these financial statements.

-Contributions to the Trust of \$7.8 million were expensed during the year.
+Contributions to the Trust of \$2.3 million (2017 - \$2.4 million) were paid during the year.

-The 2014 - 2019 Health Science Professionals Bargaining Association, Community Bargaining Association and Facilities Bargaining Association collective agreements include provisions to establish joint benefit trusts to provide long-term disability and health and welfare benefits to the employees covered by these agreements.
-Effective April 1, 2017, BCCSS Health Science Professionals Bargaining Association employees and Facilities Bargaining Association employees will transition to joint benefit trusts.
+The 2014 - 2019 Health Science Professionals Bargaining Association, Community Bargaining Association and Facilities Bargaining Association collective agreements include provisions to establish joint benefit trusts ("JBTs") to provide long-term disability and health and welfare benefits to the employees covered by these agreements.
+Effective April 1, 2017, BCCSS Health Science Professionals Bargaining Association employees and Facilities Bargaining Association employees transitioned to the JBTs.
+Employer contributions to the JBTs are based on a specified percentage of payroll costs.